Hope for trauma survivors

 We need better solutions.
 We're committed to creating a better future for people and families living with the impacts of PTSD.

-Clinical studies
+Current studies

-Reconsolidation Therapy study
+Reconsolidation Therapy clinical study

 Reconsolidation Therapy is a treatment designed to help the brain update traumatic memories by reducing their emotional impact.
 Seeking adults with diagnosed or suspected PTSD.